Confirmed to Speak:

 Parks and green spaces serve an essential function in communities across the country, contributing significantly to the health and wellbeing of local citizens.
 However, the Communities and Local Government Committee recently warned that parks are at a tipping point and face a period of decline if effective governance and funding arrangements are not put in place.
-The Government is set to publish its response to the Committee’s report this autumn.

 Join this timely Westminster Briefing event on the 30th of November for an up-to-date brief on the Government’s policies affecting parks and learn how to make the most of your green spaces.
 This is a unique opportunity to hear practical examples of effective park management from around the country, learn how to generate income using your green spaces and discover ways to produce positive health outcomes for your community.